By Christopher Brown of OCDCarCare Los Angeles – OCDCarCare.com – 11 July 2018

 Less stress on machines and pads enables more mileage on these costly tools and more jobs completed by both.
 This combination helps greatly to keep ‘material costs’ down per job.

 When using NDA’s paint residue builds up QUICKLY on pads.
-Since the liquid always cuts at max rate, hard paint material is removed fast.
-This means pads will quickly load with paint residue and used product.
+Hard paint material is removed quickly, since the liquid always cuts at max rate.
+This means pads quickly load with paint residue and used product.

 At a certain point, the level of residue will build up and start to clog the pad.
-The more residue that builds up, the more the cutting process is slowed down.
+The more residue built up in a pad, the slower the cutting process.
 Additionally, if allowed, over saturation of reside on the pad surface will start to scour or haze the finish.

 For this reason, pad cleaning is CRITICAL when paint polishing with Non Diminishing Abrasives.
 Compressed air is, by far, the best means of removing residue from pads.
 Therefore, blow out pads after completing each working section.